 Use of Colored and Blurred Images

 Some inventors use blurred and colored images in their utility patent applications to avoid creating line drawings and to save costs.
 Who are these inventors?
 Well, mostly these are new inventors who are unaware of the correct way of preparing drawings for their applications.
-In order to avoid patent drawing rejections, one must first create a line drawing of the blurred or colored images if possible.
+To avoid patent drawing rejections, one must first create a line drawing of the blurred or colored images if possible.
 If not, then one needs to use grayscale images.

 Fig. 3: Colored Image